knpuniversity/easyadminbundle/knpu/dashboard-menu.md

 ## Adding the Dashboard Menu Link

-but... add a new menu item and use the *expanded* config format with `label: Dashboard`, `route: admin_dashboard` and - here is the key - `default: true`.
+But... add a new menu item and use the *expanded* config format with `label: Dashboard`, `route: admin_dashboard` and - here is the key - `default: true`.

 Thanks to `default: true`, when you click on the AquaNote logo to go to the admin